ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Here is some additional info:
 - The brown symbols in the text box of cards are zone symbols.
 A zone icon may indicate which zones a card or effect can target, or which cards in what zones are relevant to it.
-	- Battlefield - Rolling Hills
+	- Battlefield - Crossed swords
 	- Memory - Tombstone
-	- Void - Swirly galaxy thingy
+	- Void - Explosion / black hole thing
-	- Horizon - Moon with zzz
+	- Horizon - Sun on a horizon
 	- Hand - Fan of cards
 	- Deck - Stack of cards
 	- Channel Zone - Hand with a magical swirl